A Real Young Girl: Production

 This film has no closing credits; instead, an instrumental version of the song "Suis-je une petite fille" (Am I a little girl) plays over a black screen.

-Though playing a 14-year-old, Charlotte Alexandra was 21 years old in real-life at the time of the film's production.
+Though playing a 14-year-old, Charlotte Alexandra was 20 years old at the time of the film's production.

 Reception

 On review aggregator website Rotten Tomatoes the film has a score of 71% based on reviews from 7 critics, with an average rating of 6.8/10.

-Critic Brian Price calls A Real Young Girl a "transgressive look at the sexual awakening of an adolescent girl", an "awkward film" which "represents Breillat at her most Bataillesque, freely mingling abstract images of female genitalia, mud, and rodents into this otherwise realist account of a young girl's" coming of age.
+Critic Brian Price called A Real Young Girl a "transgressive look at the sexual awakening of an adolescent girl", an "awkward film" which "represents Breillat at her most Bataillesque, freely mingling abstract images of female genitalia, mud, and rodents into this otherwise realist account of a young girl's" coming of age.
 Price argued that the film's approach is in line with Linda Williams's defense of literary pornography, which Williams describes as an "elitist, avant-garde, intellectual, and philosophical pornography of imagination" versus the "mundane, crass materialism of a dominant mass culture".
-Price argued that "there is no way ... to integrate this film into a commodity driven system of distribution", because it "does not offer visual pleasure, at least not one that comes without intellectual engagement, and more importantly, rigorous self-examination".
+He added "there is no way ... to integrate this film into a commodity driven system of distribution", because it "does not offer visual pleasure, at least not one that comes without intellectual engagement, and more importantly, rigorous self-examination".
 As such, Breillat has insisted that sex is the subject, not the object, of her work.

 Lisa Alspector, reviewing the film in the Chicago Reader, called the film's "theories about sexuality and trauma ... more nuanced and intuitive than those of most schools of psychology", and noted the film's use of a blend of dream sequences with realistic scenes.

-John Petrakis from the Chicago Tribune noted that Breillat "has long been fascinated with the idea that women are not allowed to go through puberty in private but instead seem to be on display for all to watch, a situation that has no parallel with boys".
+John Petrakis of the Chicago Tribune noted that Breillat "has long been fascinated with the idea that women are not allowed to go through puberty in private but instead seem to be on display for all to watch, a situation that has no parallel with boys".
 Petrakis points out that Breillat's film "seems acutely aware of this paradox".
 A. O. Scott from The New York Times called the film "crude, unpolished, yet curiously dreamy".
 Maitland McDonagh in TV Guide also commented on the film's curious nature in her review: "neither cheerfully naughty nor suffused with gauzy prurience, [the film] evokes a time of turbulent (and often ugly) emotions with disquieting intensity".
 Other reviewers, such as The Christian Science Monitor's David Sterritt, view the film as a waypoint in the director's early development toward becoming "a world-class filmmaker".